PBWS-Ripple-Solvency/.github/litepaper.md

 ## **6. Compliance**

-Compliance with institutional requirements is of paramount importance to Ripple Solvency.
+Compliance with institutional requirements is of paramount importance to XRPL Solvency.
 We offer a service that remains 100% compatible with the laws put in place by the different states since our modules do not allow money laundering in any way.

 ## **7. Market Analysis**

 ### **Potential customers :**

-The potential customers for Ripple Solvency  solution could include:
+The potential customers for XRPL Solvency  solution could include:

-**Individuals:** Individuals who are concerned about privacy on the blockchain could be potential customers for Ripple Solvency's solution.
+**Individuals:** Individuals who are concerned about privacy on the blockchain could be potential customers for XRPL Solvency's solution.
 These individuals could be cryptocurrency users who want to protect their transaction data from being traced or linked to their real-world identity.

-**Businesses:** Businesses that use blockchain technology for various purposes, such as supply chain management, payment processing, and data storage, could also be potential customers for Ripple Solvency's solution.
+**Businesses:** Businesses that use blockchain technology for various purposes, such as supply chain management, payment processing, and data storage, could also be potential customers for XRPL Solvency's solution.
 These businesses may want to protect their transaction history and main wallet info from competitors, hackers, or other third parties.

-**Financial Institutions:** Financial institutions that deal with cryptocurrency transactions, such as exchanges and wallets, could also be potential customers for Ripple Solvency's solution.
+**Financial Institutions:** Financial institutions that deal with cryptocurrency transactions, such as exchanges and wallets, could also be potential customers for XRPL Solvency's solution.
 These institutions may want to enhance the privacy and security of their customers' transactions to protect them from fraudulent activities.
 During a financial check, for example, the platform will be able to prove that such a user does indeed hold a certain amount of tokens without having to leak his address.

-**Non-profit Organizations:** Non-profit organizations that rely on donations or fundraising through cryptocurrency transactions could also be potential customers for Ripple Solvency solution.
+**Non-profit Organizations:** Non-profit organizations that rely on donations or fundraising through cryptocurrency transactions could also be potential customers for XRPL Solvency solution.
 These organizations may want to protect their donors' transaction data and maintain their privacy and pseudonym on the blockchain.

 ### **Competitors :**

-While Ripple Solvency is a unique solution that offers a specific set of features and benefits, there are a few potential competitors that offer similar solutions for privacy-enhanced transactions on the blockchain:
+While XRPL Solvency is a unique solution that offers a specific set of features and benefits, there are a few potential competitors that offer similar solutions for privacy-enhanced transactions on the blockchain:

 **Mixers:** Mixers are a popular solution for enhancing privacy on the blockchain by obfuscating the transaction history.
 There are several mixers available in the market, such as Wasabi Wallet or CoinJoin applications.